-The priest blesses the antidoron during the singing of the hymn to the Theotokos (Mother of God) and distributes it at the end of the Divine Liturgy to all present in the congregation.
+The priest blesses the antidoron during the singing of the hymn to the Theotokos (Mother of God) and usually distributes what remains of it at the end of the Divine Liturgy to all present in the congregation.

 In some Orthodox churches, like ours, the priest distributes the blessed bread to everyone, even those who are non-Orthodox.
-In others, the antidoron is reserved for the faithful, the same as Holy Communion.
+Moreover, he blesses each person who approaches to receive it.
+In other jurisdictions, the antidoron is reserved for the faithful only, the same as Holy Communion.

-Typically, we receive blessed bread immediately after Holy Communion and/or after venerating the cross and receiving a blessing from the priest at the end of the Divine Liturgy.
-We consume it to cleanse our pallets after receiving the Body and Blood of Christ in the Eucharist, to prepare our bodies to once again eat earthly food.
+Typically, we receive blessed bread immediately after the Eucharist and/or after venerating the cross and receiving a blessing from the priest at the end of the Divine Liturgy.
+We do this to cleanse our palates after receiving the Body and Blood of Christ in the Eucharist, to prepare our bodies to once again eat earthly food.
 Because the antidoron is blessed, we must be mindful when handling it:

 - Take care not to allow crumbs to drop to the floor.

-If this happens, retrieve them from the floor and gather them together.
+If this happens, gather the crumbs together.
 You can either burn them or scatter them outdoors for the elements and animals to consume.

 - Assist children and make sure they only take one or two pieces.

 To sum up here, the antidoron is the blessed bread that remains after the priest removes the Lamb from the prosphora.
-We receive this blessed bread after Holy Communion and at the end of Liturgy.
-Thus, we must take care when handling it.
+We typically receive this blessed bread at the end of Liturgy.
+Depending on your parish and jurisdiction, the practice of distributing the antidoron to non-Orthodox might differ.
+Regardless, we should always take care when handling this blessed bread and mindfully consume it, realizing what it is and being thankful for having received it.